Research Scientist, NOAA Fisheries

 2745 Montlake Blvd E, Seattle, WA 98112

 My research is focused on stochastic processes and statistical models for complex multivariate, interacting systems.
-Lately, much of what I do involves developing algorithms for fitting multivariate autoregressive state-space (MARSS) models to time-series data, which comes up in vector autoregressive state-space modeling, dynamic linear modeling, MAR(1) modeling, and dynamic factor analysis.
+Much of what I do involves developing algorithms for fitting multivariate autoregressive state-space (MARSS) models to time-series data, which comes up in vector autoregressive state-space modeling, dynamic linear modeling, MAR(1) modeling, and dynamic factor analysis.
 I developed an EM algorithm for fitting a general constrained version of these models and develped the MARSS package for fitting such models.
 In my spare time, I've been working on predictive models of "multi-player" systems---I've been studying this with soccer match data.
 This is another application of my work on developing predictive models using 'bad' data.

 My long blurb on my ecological research